Current Legislative Updates and Board Legislative Positions as of September 6, 2024

 Position: Watch

-AB 1991 (Bonta) Licensee and registrant records.
+AB 1991 (Bonta) Licensee and registrant renewal: National Provider Identifier.

 Position: Watch